-7. Ngā Kaupapa Hoahoa Whatunga Network Design Principles
+Ngā Kaupapa Hoahoa Whatunga Network Design Principles

 The design of the public transport network is based on an integrated approach, which aims to provide a simple, cohesive and consistent route structure, where routes meet at logical transfer points, and where arrival and departure times are coordinated.
-With this approach, services are designed so customers will experience a simple, connected, consistent network that:
+With this approach, services are designed so customers will experience:

-- Has a clear structure that is easy to understand - Enables a wide range of journeys to be made, including using connections to make journeys for which there is low demand.
-Where connections need to be made, we aim for these to occur at a logical place in the network with high quality infrastructure to enable easy transfers - Provides a consistent customer experience across the network that recognises demand and wider community outcomes - Improves journey times and makes the most efficient use of resources to achieve the best outcome and value for money.
+- A simple network with a clear structure that is easy to understand - A connected network that enables a wide range of journeys to be made, including using connections to make journeys for which there is low demand.
+Where connections need to be made, we aim for these to occur at a logical place in the network with high quality infrastructure to enable easy transfers - A consistent network that provides a consistent customer experience across the network that recognises demand and wider community outcomes - An optimal network that improves journey times and makes the most efficient use of resources to achieve the best outcome and value for money.